amix/vimrc/sources_non_forked/nerdtree/README.markdown

 vim -u NONE -c "helptags ~/.vim/pack/vendor/start/nerdtree/doc" -c q
 ```

 Otherwise, these are some of the several 3rd-party plugin managers you can choose from.
-Be sure you read the instructions for your chosen plugin, as there typically are additional steps you nee d to take.
+Be sure you read the instructions for your chosen plugin, as there typically are additional steps you need to take.

 #### [pathogen.vim](https://github.com/tpope/vim-pathogen)